 3. Where do you find the most joy in your workday?

 We are all gifted with different talents.
 Maybe one of your gifts is organization or leadership or innovation.
 When you think about all the hats you wear, which one matters the most to you?
 And how can you use it to better support your team and your company?

 4. What do you often wish you were doing?

-Staying engaged and passionate about your work might require a little bit of thinking and soul searching, but the rewards of knowing you are contributing in valuable ways can make all the difference in maximising your job satisfaction.
+Staying engaged and passionate about your work might require a little bit of thinking and soul searching, but the rewards of knowing you are contributing in valuable ways can make all the difference in maximizing your job satisfaction and unlocking your potential.
 After all, you spend between one third to one half of your day at the office.
 Make it meaningful.